-With proper technique and understanding of the accordion, you’ll already understand the necessity of a high-quality shoulder strap.
-A strap provides a lot of security and versatility, whether you prefer to stand or sit while playing.
-Once you have a great piano accordion or diatonic accordion, you’re probably going to go in search of the best accordion straps sooner rather than later.
+If you already have a pretty good understanding of the accordion, you probably already understand the importance of a high-quality shoulder strap.
+A strap provides a lot of security and also offers versatility, allowing you to either stand or sit while playing.
+Once you have a great piano accordion or diatonic accordion, you’re probably going to want to search for a great accordion strap sooner rather than later.

-When it comes to buying an accordion shoulder strap it is important to first assess your needs.
-With so many options on the market, it is good to take note of what types of things you are looking for.
-Some straps are better suited for standing playing position vs sitting playing position and so on.
-So, view this list with your needs and priorities in mind.
+When it comes to buying an accordion shoulder strap, however, it’s important to first assess your needs.
+With so many options on the market, it’s a good idea to take note of what you want to look for.
+Some straps are better suited for standing playing position vs sitting while playing, for example.
+So, be sure to read this list with your needs and priorities in mind.

 Below we’ll give you our list of the best accordion straps on the market today.

 |D'Luca DSG-WHLRDV Pro SG Series Genuine Leather Accordion Strap||Check Price on Amazon|

 |MUSIC FIRST Black Genuine Leather Super Wide 96, 120 Bass Accordion Strap Set||Check Price on Amazon|

 |D'Luca Pro Series Leather Accordion Back Strap 12 inch (DBKS-SM)||Check Price on Amazon|

 |Neotech Accordion Harness, Original - Padded Shoulder Straps||Check Price on Amazon|

 An accordion strap is a strap that attaches to an accordion so that you can easily stand while playing it.
 Using a strap will keep your instrument secure while standing and will make it easy for you to play the instrument.